DFIRmadness/5pillars/5-Pillars.md

 ### Wait!
 Wait!
 Wait!
 Where is the hacking!?
 No where in the list is their hacking or security

 Correct.
 These are the fundamentals that both defense and offense require!
-More focused security paths are add to the second section of this document.
+More focused security paths are added to the second section of this document.

 ### A Note about Certifaction Pipelines / Schools